iodigital-com/io-technology/data/blog/ng-mocks.md

 ## Conclusion

-I hope NG-Mocks would help you with unit-test development and improve your overall developer experience as you create Angular applications.
+I hope NG-Mocks will help you with unit test development and improve your overall developer experience as you create Angular applications.
 Happy coding!